Today (Dec 1st) is Giving Tuesday! We have a goal to gain 50 new monthly donors, or Super Sustainers, by the end of the day. Will you be a part of it?

 Support our programs, our staff, and our operations by choosing to give where it's needed most.
 You'll ensure that our priority initiatives stay strong:

-Greener communities: We’re diligently working to bring greener electricity within reach for everyone.
-In 2015, we began teaching cities and towns how to choose more renewable electricity for their community than is required by state law.
-Today, we are directly providing additional renewable energy to residents and businesses in 13 communities and that number is growing.
+Greener communities: In 2015, we began teaching cities and towns how to choose more local renewable electricity for their community.
+Today, we are directly providing additional renewable energy to residents and businesses in 15 communities and that number is growing.

 Electric vehicles (EVs): There is no way to reach 2030 emissions reductions goals without switching vehicles off petroleum and onto electricity.
-Through our Drive Green program, we've put hundreds of EVs on the road, but it's clear that significant public education is needed to push beyond the early adopter phase.
+Through Drive Green, we've put hundreds of EVs on the road, but it's clear that significant public education is needed to go further.

-The progress we make over the next decade will truly determine the our climate trajectories over the next thirty years.
-Support our policy team to continue important research and analysis and hold policymakers accountable to climate mandates at the state and local levels.
+The climate progress we make over the next decade will truly determine the next thirty years.
+Support our policy team as they continue to hold policymakers accountable to climate mandates at the state and local levels.

-Massachusetts: Although Governor Baker announced a mandate of net-zero by 2050, we will be pushing Massachusetts to establish a strong and enforceable greenhouse gas reduction target for 2030.
+Although Governor Baker announced a mandate of net-zero by 2050, we will be pushing Massachusetts to establish a strong and enforceable greenhouse gas reduction target for 2030.
+Meanwhile, Governor Raimondo and the Department of Environmental Management have expressed support for stronger emissions goals, and we'll hold them to it.
+Learn more about our advocacy.

 Through our New England Wind Fund, donors have supported the development of about twenty wind turbines in our region, mostly in Massachusetts and Rhode Island.
 Learn more.